kcrary/istari/docs/terms.md

   entire term using the syntax ``explicit` Term``.
 The inner term should be parenthesized or otherwise syntactically atomic (that is, it should appear in the last grouping of `Term` syntax).

+- One can put multiple anonymous arguments into a `Bindings` or `Bindingsn` by writing `_# Number`.
+The multiplicity can be zero.
+  (The requirement that a `Bindingsn` be nonempty can be defeated using a zero multiplicity.)